SNRIs explained

 The SNRIs are not interchangeable.

 Venlafaxine acts more like an SSRI at low doses, with its norepinephrine effect growing at higher doses.
+It is short-acting and the most notable of the group for discontinuation symptoms.

 The medications in this class